macs3-project/MACS/docs/INSTALL.md

 distribution of MACS, unpack the distribution tarball, or clone Git repository with `git clone --recurse-submodules git@github.com:macs3-project/MACS.git`.
-Go to the directory where you cloned MACS from github, and simply run the install command:
+Go to the directory where you cloned MACS from github or unpacked from tarball, and simply run the install command:

  `$ pip install .`

 The command will treat the current working directory as the 'package' to be installed.
 The behavior will be the same as `pip install macs3` as described in the previous section "Install through PyPI".

+You can also install MACS3 from source code in a "modern" two-steps way.
+First, use the build system to make a wheel (in this case, you need to install `build` first by `pip install build`):

+`$ python -m build --wheel`

+This will make a '.whl' file under 'dist' directory.
+Then you can install the wheel through `pip`:

+`$ pip install dist/MACS3-3.x.x-x-x-x.whl`

+Please use the real filename in the 'dist' directory.